-For some, aiming for one of the most glamorous or cool jobs is their cup of tea, and for many in information security their equivalent role is penetration tester.
-Much like an action movie in the vein of “Mission Impossible,” you’ll get to hack into computer systems for a legitimate purpose.
+For some, aiming for one of the most glamorous or cool jobs is their cup of tea.
+For many in information security, that’s being a penetration tester.
+Much like in many well-known action movies, you’ll get to hack into computer systems for a legitimate purpose.

-The question then remains — how much can you expect to earn as a pentester?
+The question remains: How much can you expect to earn as a pentester?
 This article will address how much you can make as a pentester, what factors you can expect to impact your salary, and tips to boost your salary if you are hungry to earn more.

 What is a penetration tester?

-For those still wondering what a penetration tester is, I’ve got you covered.
-Pentesters use an array of ethical hacking, general hacking knowledge and other information security skills to test computers, information systems, networks and IT systems for exploitable vulnerabilities that attackers can take advantage of.
-After finding these vulnerabilities, they simulate real-life cyberattacks with a variety of tools and methods.
-Simply put, pentesters get paid to legally hack with the goal of improving organizational information security.
+Pentesters use an array of ethical hacking, general hacking knowledge and other information security skills to test computers, information systems, networks and IT systems for exploitable vulnerabilities that attackers can exploit.
+After finding these vulnerabilities, they simulate real-life cyberattacks with various tools and methods.
+Simply put, pentesters get paid to hack legally to improve organizational information security.

 Penetration tester national average salary

 Aside from being one of the most attractive information security roles, the salary you can expect as a national average is also appealing.
 While there is not one settled national average salary for pentesters, we can calculate what would be the most accurate national average salary.
 Below are the national average salaries for pentesters from some of the leading job salary reporting websites: